The project

 National Grid needs to reinforce and refurbish parts of the high voltage power network in North Wales.

-The way electricity is generated in the UK is changing rapidly to a cleaner, more affordable and more secure energy system for the future.
+The way electricity is generated in the UK is changing rapidly to more secure, cleaner, home-grown energy from more affordable sources.

 It is predicted that demand for electricity will at least double by 2050 as we shift to clean energy to heat our homes, drive electric vehicles and power our industry.